utkarshdwivedi3997/cis566-hw01-fireball/README.md

 |:-:|
 | Simple Icosphere |

 First, Fractal Brownian Motion (FBM) noise is sampled at each vertex location to displace that vertex along its normal, based on the FBM amount.
 A second layer of perlin noise based displacement is also sampled.
-They are both combined to get a
+They are both combined to get more detailed displacements.

 | <img src="img/img2.png" width = 200> | **+** | <img src="img/img3.png" width = 180> |=| <img src="img/img4.png" width = 200>|
 |:-:|:-:|:-:|:-:|:-:|